 CMAT 2018 will remain an online exam for admission to AICTE approved MBA/ PGDM courses 2018-20 batch across the country.
 No structural and content based changes in CMAT 2017 are proposed by AICTE.

-Duration of CMAT 2018 to be held in 3rd week of January 2018 will of 3 hours from 9.30AM to 12.30PM.
+Duration of CMAT 2018 to be held on January 21, 2018 will of 3 hours from 9.30AM to 12.30PM.
 It will be a single day single session exam instead of earlier multiple days.

 |Section||Number of questions||Total marks|